-- 7.12.3 Where the suspected case is proven, the University Academic Offences Board shall judge the seriousness of the offence, and decide what sanction should be applied, as appropriate to the case, and with reference to Appendix 3.
-The Board reserves the right to exercise discretion where cases are evidenced to be less serious than first indicated (e.g. minor) and may apply penalties from the full range available if deemed appropriate. - 7.12.4 Where the Board finds that there is no case to answer or that poor academic practice is evident it will act in accordance with sections 7.6 7.7 above. - 7.13 The relevant Programme Leader and Unit Leader are expected to present the case for consideration.
-In the event that the Programme Leader is unavailable, a suitable academic representative who is fully briefed on the case may represent the Programme team.
-The Panel or Board will normally proceed as scheduled if the academic member of staff representing the Programme team fails to attend, with or without prior notification.
+7.12.3 Where the suspected case is proven, the university academic offences board shall judge the seriousness of the offence, and decide what sanction should be applied, as appropriate to the case, and with reference to Appendix 3.
+The board reserves the right to exercise discretion where cases are evidenced to be less serious than first indicated (not a severe academic offence) and may apply penalties from the full range available if deemed appropriate.

+Where the board finds that there is no case to answer or that poor academic practice is evident it will act in accordance with sections 7.6 - 7.7 above.

+7.13 The relevant Programme Leader and Unit Leader are expected to present the case for consideration.
+In the event that the Programme Leader is unavailable, a suitable academic representative who is fully briefed on the case may represent the programme team.
+The panel or board will normally proceed as scheduled if the academic member of staff representing the programme team fails to attend, with or without prior notification.